 A real estate agent is anyone with a real estate license.
 Requirements to become licensed differ from country to country and province to province.
 For instance, in British Columbia agents must complete two courses which take, on average, between 60 to 72 hours to complete (in total, and not including exams).
-In contrast, agents in Saskatchewan must complete educational curriculum through Association of Saskatchewan Realtors (ASR) within one year.
+In contrast, agents in Saskatchewan must complete the educational curriculum through the Association of Saskatchewan Realtors (ASR) within one year.

 Due to regulations, a real estate agent must work for a real estate broker (or brokerage).
 That means you hire a real estate agent, you are technically also hiring his or her broker.

 Agents charge a commission based on a percentage of the sale price of the property.
 While Canada’s Competition Act promotes free and open competition, most agents will charge a commission rate that is within a range that is typical for their province or city.
 While the average commission rate isn’t officially collected and readily available, it is easy to find out just by asking a few agents what commission they charge.
 For instance, a Vancouver-based agent will probably charge 7% on the first $100,000 and 2.5% on the remaining balance of the sale price.
 In Toronto, however, the total commission rate will be 5% on the full sale price, with 2.5% going to the buy-side agent and the other 2.5% going to the sell-side agent.
 No matter where the agent is located, a percentage of their commission is then paid to their brokerage (unless they pay a flat-fee upfront to keep 100% of their commissions on an annual basis).